rodolfodpk/go-crablet/docs/overview.md

 # go-crablet Overview

-A Go library for event sourcing, exploring concepts inspired by Sara Pellegrini's Dynamic Consistency Boundary (DCB) pattern.
-This library provides both low-level event store operations and high-level command execution patterns.
+go-crablet is a Go library **exploring** event sourcing concepts with Dynamic Consistency Boundary (DCB) patterns.
+This project focuses on learning and experimenting with DCB concepts rather than providing a production-ready solution.

+**Note: This is an exploration project for learning and experimenting with DCB concepts, not a production-ready solution.**

 ## Core Concepts